markiewiczjulian/news_aggregator/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.9.

+## Preparation
+User should (before serving an application) run `npm install` command which will install all missing dependencies.

+## Running application
+When inside a project folder user can type `ng serve --open` (`--open` flag should open a browser with proper address, but if this will not work, an address is displayed in terminal when running ng serve right at the beginning).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.